hegerdes/homepage/content/blog/2024-08-homepage-v3.md

  * Single small binary
  * Build & refresh is fast as heck
  * Support for SASS
+ * Auto generation for search index

 So I started porting over my first page as a proof of concept.
 And it worked great!
 Exactly the feature-set I wanted and nothing more.
-Templating is done with [terra](https://keats.github.io/tera/) a python jinja2 like templating language which I was quite familiar with thanks to my cuntless hours in ansible.
+Templating is done with [terra](https://keats.github.io/tera/), a python jinja2 like templating language which I was quite familiar with thanks to my cuntless hours in ansible.
 I had not a single issue with it.
 At least not with zola.
 CSS on the other hand reminded me why I will never be a web-developer.
 Getting things look nice on every device is hard - even with bootstrap.

 If I could with for one thing regarding zola it would be better control on how to pass classed into rendered content and more built-in code syntax highlight themes.